pennmem/speech_recognition/exercises/exercise_5/README.md

-Create your own config file for this experiment, then test it to make sure it works by running speech recognition on this experiment.
+Create your own config file for this experiment, then test it to make sure it works by adding the experiment to config/config.ini and running ./recently_modified_asr on this experiment.